Here I will try to give you a rough idea about the size of the chicken coop suitable for 10 chickens.

 By now, you are fully knowledgeable about the size each breed of chicken needs.

-In this regard, you can quickly figure out the required size of your chicken coop based on the number of chickens under your care.
+In this regard, you can quickly determine the required size of your chicken coop based on the number of chickens under your care.

-Also, make up your mind if your chicken will be left to free-range during the day or confined throughout.
+Also, decide if your chicken will be left to free-range during the day or confined throughout.
 Then multiply the number of chickens by the area in square feet each bird occupies.

 You will be able to get an answer that will help you calculate the size of your chicken coop.